HMAS Jervis Bay (GT 203)

 HMAS Jervis Bay (GT 203) was a roll-on/roll-off passenger and vehicle ferry operated by the Royal Australian Navy (RAN) between 1977 and 1994.

-The ship was built by the State Dockyard between 1967 and 1969 for service with the Australian National Line, under the name MV Australian Trader.
+The ship was built by the State Dockyard between 1967 and 1969 for service with the Australian National Line, under the name Australian Trader.
 Initially operating on the Melbourne to Devonport run, Australian Trader was reassigned to the Sydney to Tasmania run in 1972.
 Passenger service on that run ended in 1976, and at the start of 1977, the vessel was purchased by the RAN for use as a training vessel and troop transport, and was renamed HMAS Jervis Bay.

-After decommissioning in 1994, the vessel was sold to Voyager Marine, and renamed MS Agios Andreas.
+After decommissioning in 1994, the vessel was sold to Voyager Marine, and renamed Agios Andreas.
 After modifications to increase her passenger and vehicle capacity, Agios Andreas commenced ferry services between Greece and Turkey in 1995.
-In 2003, she was sold to Marwan Shipping and Trading, renamed MS Ajman Leader, and began operations in the Persian Gulf.
-The ship was renamed MS Ajman City in 2004, but was sold for scrapping later that year.
+In 2003, she was sold to Marwan Shipping and Trading, renamed Ajman Leader, and began operations in the Persian Gulf.
+The ship was renamed Ajman City in 2004, but was sold for scrapping later that year.